-More Orange Thoughts of an Orange Birdby Jim Korkis, staff writer
+More Orange Thoughts of an Orange Birdby Jim Korkis, contributing writer

 Back in 2007, I wrote a column titled “Orange Thoughts of an Orange Bird” (link) in the hopes that others would share their knowledge of the Disney character, the Florida Orange Bird, or reveal some facts or anecdotes I never knew.
 I even tried to pique the curiosity of Kevin Kidney to share what he might know—to no avail.
 Sometimes folks have something to add and sometimes they don’t.
 In the case of the poor little Orange Bird, while readers enjoyed remembering the character, they were as clueless as I was about any further details than what I had found.